ffermo/ffermo.github.io/README.md

 # ffermo.github.io
 Space-themed developer portfolio website hosted on GitHub pages for deployment testing.

-- Hosted using EC2 AWS instance.
-- ThreeJS and Angular frontend.
+- Using React, Redux, and R3F with Drei.
 - Backend framework TBD.